Satayesh-Esmaily/Goal-Tracker-/README.md

   Satayesh Esmaeily
   - Implemented the Dashboard page and Categories pages.
   - Created Login page and Archive page.
-  - Added Splash/loading screen for page load.
+  - Added Splash/loading screen for page load and Streak System.

   Setayesh Azizi
   - Implemented the Goals page and Settings page.